chef/monitoring-integration-automate/prometheus/prometheus_msteams_Integration_and_Notification.md

 ## MS Team Alert Example

-The below screenshot is an example of prometheus alerts in MSTeams.
+The screenshot below is an example of Prometheus alerts in MSTeams.

 ![Alert Example](./images/msteam-5.png)